 Since most gum boils are due to dental abscesses, dentists treat them several different ways including with antibiotics, tooth extractions, and root canal therapy.
 A deep cleaning may be recommended if the gum boil is due to gum disease.

-As gum boils are caused by bacteria, the first thing your dentist will do is prescribe antibiotics.
+As gum boils are caused by germs, the first thing your dentist will do is prescribe antibiotics.
 You may receive them as injections into your gums or in the form of pills.
 Sometimes, you will receive both.

-With prescription antibiotic pills to treat gum boils, you must take all of them - even after you are feeling better and the gum boil has disappeared - to help clear out any lingering bacteria and prevent it from coming back.
+With prescription antibiotic pills to treat gum boils, you must take all of them - even after you are feeling better and the gum boil has disappeared - to help clear out any lingering germs and prevent it from coming back.

 Antibiotics do not cause gum boils

 If you are allergic to any specific types of antibiotics you should let your dentist or doctor know, but antibiotics do not typically cause gum boils.
 They are usually used to treat them, reducing the extent of infection and inflammation prior to a root canal treatment because they make the endodontic therapy more comfortable.

 The reason those that have gum disease or tooth decay are more prone to gum boils is because the bad germs can throw off balance in your oral microbiome and get under the gums.
 Once it takes a hold in there, it will require deep cleaning methods to get rid of it.